SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 <br>

 The following example class explores dynamic method calls with simple methods.
-You can create a demo class called `zcl_demo_abap` and copy and paste the following code.
+To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 Once activated, you can choose *F9* in ADT to run the class.
 The example is not designed to display output in the console.

 ```abap
 CLASS zcl_demo_abap DEFINITION